ibrasec/cisco_100_loopbacks/README.md

 cisco_100_loopbacks.sh code creates 100 loopback interfaces
-each with an ip address of 172.16.x.0/24 where x is the loopback id address
+each with an ip address of 172.16.x.0/24 where x is the loopback id address, i found this code usefull if i want to have fun with BGP, where i could populate the BGP table of multiple routers with lots of ip addresses and have them exchanged.

 example: